Skip to content

 Password encryption

-GCM is a block cipher mode of operation providing both confidentiality and data origin authentication.
-By default GCM authenticated encryption operation has four inputs: * secret key * initialization vector (IV) * plaintext * additional authenticated data (AAD) (optional not needed in our case).
+GCM is a block cipher mode of operation that provides both confidentiality and data origin authentication.
+By default, GCM authenticated encryption operation has four inputs:

-Key can be generated by using openssl, example:
+The key can be generated by using openssl, example:

 $ openssl aes-256-cbc -k secret -P -md sha1